One question or problem when doing yoga is how to sequence yoga poses.

-When I first learned yoga, I learned the primary series of Ashtanga yoga poses, which is a set series of yoga poses.
+When I first learned yoga, I learned a set series of poses.
 After studying with Andrey Lappa I began to explore a less rigid (but still balanced) format for doing yoga.

 While standing (you could be doing mountain pose), you can work on: